Educational Articles: Arch Stability

 Posted By Robyn Hughes, ND

 If you look at the foot of a young child, you will notice that his or her toes are spaced well apart.
 The foot of a young child is naturally designed for optimal balance and gait, and if the foot maintains this shape, optimal stride is preserved through old age: a finding observed in barefoot populations the world over.
-In industrialized societies, however, people spend a lifetime...
+In industrialized societies, however, people spend a lifetime wearing shoes with...
 Read more

 Flat Feet: Conventional vs. Natural Approaches